isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * Fixed a few race conditions in the EventHub and MobileCore.
 * Made changes in AEPIdentity to speed up boot.

-## June 15, 2022

-### Android Core 1.11.1

-* Fixed a crash which was caused by an exception thrown from the Android Activity class.

 ## June 10, 2022

 ### Adobe Journey Optimizer - Decisioning extension 1.0.0

 `Adobe Journey Optimizer - Decisioning` extension is now available in the extensions catalog on the Data Collection UI for mobile Tag Properties.
 No configuration is necessary for this extension.

-## June 9, 2022

-### Android Optimize 1.0.0

-The `Adobe Experience Platform Mobile SDK - Optimize` extension is now available for Android!

-This extension enables real-time personalization workflows in your mobile applications when using Adobe Target and/or Adobe Journey Optimizer Offer Decisioning.

 **Key Features**